ono-midori/ono-midori.github.io/techs/zguide.md

 }
 ```

-This API implementation is fairly sophisticated and uses a couple of techniques that we’ve not seen before.
+This API implementation is fairly sophisticated and uses a couple of techniques that we've not seen before.

 - Multithreaded API: the client API consists of two parts, a synchronous flcliapi class that runs in the application thread, and an asynchronous agent class that runs as a background thread.
 Remember how ZeroMQ makes it easy to create multithreaded apps.
 The flcliapi and agent classes talk to each other with messages over an inproc socket.
 All ZeroMQ aspects (such as creating and destroying a context) are hidden in the API.
 The agent in effect acts like a mini-broker, talking to servers in the background, so that when we make a request, it can make a best effort to reach a server it believes is available.
 - Tickless poll timer: in previous poll loops we always used a fixed tick interval, e.g., 1 second, which is simple enough but not excellent on power-sensitive clients (such as notebooks or mobile phones), where waking the CPU costs power.
-For fun, and to help save the planet, the agent uses a tickless timer, which calculates the poll delay based on the next timeout we’re expecting.
+For fun, and to help save the planet, the agent uses a tickless timer, which calculates the poll delay based on the next timeout we're expecting.
 A proper implementation would keep an ordered list of timeouts.
 We just check all timeouts and calculate the poll delay until the next one.

 #### Conclusion
-In this chapter, we’ve seen a variety of reliable request-reply mechanisms, each with certain costs and benefits.
+In this chapter, we've seen a variety of reliable request-reply mechanisms, each with certain costs and benefits.
 The example code is largely ready for real use, though it is not optimized.
 Of all the different patterns, the two that stand out for production use are the Majordomo pattern, for broker-based reliability, and the Freelance pattern, for brokerless reliability.

 ## Advanced Pub-Sub Patterns

-In Chapter 3 - Advanced Request-Reply Patterns and Chapter 4 - Reliable Request-Reply Patterns we looked at advanced use of ZeroMQ’s request-reply pattern.
+In Chapter 3 - Advanced Request-Reply Patterns and Chapter 4 - Reliable Request-Reply Patterns we looked at advanced use of ZeroMQ's request-reply pattern.
 If you managed to digest all that, congratulations.
-In this chapter we’ll focus on publish-subscribe and extend ZeroMQ’s core pub-sub pattern with higher-level patterns for performance, reliability, state distribution, and monitoring.
+In this chapter we'll focus on publish-subscribe and extend ZeroMQ's core pub-sub pattern with higher-level patterns for performance, reliability, state distribution, and monitoring.

-We’ll cover:
+We'll cover:

 When to use publish-subscribe
 How to handle too-slow subscribers (the Suicidal Snail pattern)